kellyclemmensen/CXSProj1/README.md

 The 3 Web servers will be used to host the DVWA web site.
 These servers will be setup in an availability set and a load balancer will be setup in front of these web servers to distribute traffic to each web server virtual machine.

 #### Network Security Groups | Access Policies

 The machines on the internal network are not exposed to the public Internet.

 Only the Jump-Provisioner machine can accept connections from the Internet.
-Access to this machine is only allowed from the following external IP addresses:
-- 73.45.45.20

-Machines within the network can only be accessed by the Ansible Controller.
-- Ansible Controller running on the Jump-Provisioner machine @ 10.2.0.4
+The load balancer in front of the Web hosts, is configured with a public IP address.

 A summary of the access policies in place can be found in the table below.